eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 31 - Fourteen Rings.md

 The Fleur-de-Lis book is called the Mysteries of Gravewatch, and seems to be a fictional recounting of the desecration of Coryphea.
 It speaks of a witch who, alongside a wizard, killed Disgaia, the previous god of nature.
 The goddess died and was consumed by a giant gaping maw, and transformed into a living tree.
 Disgaia no longer exists on this plane, save for one artifact from when she was human: her wedding ring.
 When the ring is reformed, Disgaia herself will be brought back into the world.
 However, this is framed as something which should not happen, saying the death of Disgaia was a boon on the world, the earth will sunder and shake the ground beneath your feet.
 The book seems older than the actual fall of Coryphea, and doesn’t seem to make sense.

 Martin demands that Branwyn give her the book with the missing name of a god, and take it to the Tower of Erebus.
 Branwyn is tired, so Martin and Brewster go alone.
 Everyone else sleeps at the Cat’s Paw.
-When they open the book, the word Shurima that Branwyn wrote in, is erased, and replaced with Xerxes, and the tower begins to shake.
+When they open the book, the word Shurima that Branwyn wrote in, is erased, and replaced with [[Shurima the Corpsemaker|Xerxes]], and the tower begins to shake.